divij0704/library_management/README.md

 LIBRARY MANAGEMENT USING GO :

 The project is a Go language-based HTTP API using the GoFr framework, integrating MongoDB for data persistence.
-It encompasses CRUD operations for a simplified e-commerce service, managing products.
-The application includes a comprehensive suite of unit tests with a focus on achieving over 60% test coverage.
-The API supports creating, reading, updating, and deleting product entities.
-Real-world scenarios, such as product inventory management, guide the implementation.
+The Library Management project is a simple Go (Golang) application designed to manage a library's book inventory through a RESTful API.
+It utilizes the Gin framework for handling HTTP requests and MongoDB as the database for persistent storage.
+The project supports basic CRUD (Create, Read, Update, Delete) operations on book entities, allowing users to add, retrieve, update, and delete book records.
+The code is organized following a standard Go project structure, promoting modularity and maintainability.

 Postman Collection including the documentation for the project : https://www.postman.com/supply-architect-28849416/workspace/library-management/collection/31823378-02f09e2a-0314-468a-9a74-c1d1de82ad85